-Managers should take the initiative to improve their soft skills through training methods, such as direct mentorship, live workshops or roleplays, courses related to soft skill development, and peer learning.
+Managers should take the initiative to improve their new skills through training methods, such as direct mentorship, live workshops or roleplays, courses related to soft skill development, and peer learning.

 To avoid this, make sure to provide managers with a blueprint on how to approach 1:1 meetings.
 Include tips like:

 - Pick a frequency, date, and time (then stick with it).
-We recommend starting with weekly meetings and blocking off the same date/time each week to ensure consistency.
+Start with weekly meetings and block off the same date/time each week to ensure consistency.

-- Always draft an agenda.
-Although 1:1 conversations should be fluid by nature, always have a few talking points or action items prepared.
+- Although 1:1 conversations should be fluid by nature, always have a few talking points or action items prepared.
 You can use 1:1 templates as a guide on how to structure your meetings or set up a dedicated 1:1 board so employees can add questions prior to the meeting.

 - Avoid status updates.
 While it can be tempting to use 1:1s as an opportunity to touch base on an outstanding project, that’s not their intended purpose.
 Focus on building a stronger personal connection with direct reports during 1:1s and opt to request status updates via email instead.

-One of the best ways to help your managers succeed is by providing them with beneficial tools that improve the management process.
-We recommend implementing a work management software like Trello, so managers can easily:
+One of the best ways to help your managers succeed is by providing them with beneficial tools that improve the hard work of the management process.
+Implement a work management software like Trello Enterprise so managers can easily: